The Birth of a Wonder – The Short History of #RaveReviewsBookClub #RRBC

 In the first month of formation, we added over 300 members to our roster.
 By month 5, we had over 600 members.
 Membership at that time was really inexpensive: it was FREE.

-Since one of the asks of the club was that members #Follow one another on Twitter, we soon came to realize that many were joining us simply to grow their Twitter following.
+Since one of the asks of the club was that members #follow one another on Twitter, we soon came to realize that many were joining us simply to grow their Twitter following.
 It soon became abundantly clear that they had no desire or intentions to support their fellow members; they merely wanted to #follow so that they in turn would be #followed.

 In our 6th month, we instituted a $25 annual membership fee, which in my eyes, was still FREE, especially when you think about all that the club offers.
 It was our way of keeping the “riff raff” off our roster and seeking to add more of those who were serious about what we were working towards.

-I had a TEAM of 7 at the time, and sadly, now I can’t even remember everyone’s name as they weren’t on our roster long (for their own personal reasons)…although we continued to support them off the roster.
+I had a TEAM of 7 at the time, and sadly, now I can’t even remember everyone’s name as they weren’t on our roster long (for their own personal reasons), although we continued to support them off the roster.

 Although some of the names on our roster have changed over the course of these 5 years, the goals and mission which I established on day one, have not.
 We are a community of support.
 We are committed to being recognized as an establishment of Indie authors, who take very seriously the business of writing and publishing great works.
-We believe in lifting as we climb and we stand by the policy that “honesty” in book reviews, is always the road to travel.
-We strive daily to ensure that we put forth our best and most professional “author” face ever, so that we are one day placed in the history books alongside other literary greats.
+We believe in lifting as we climb, and we stand by the policy that “honesty” in book reviews, is always the road to travel.
+We strive daily to ensure that we put forth our best and most professional “author” face at all times so that we are one day placed in the history books alongside other literary greats.
 And, with the inception of RWISA (RAVE WRITERS – INT’L SOCIETY OF AUTHORS), we aim to be the very best.

-For those members who have left our roster for things out of their control, like LIFE, we wish them all the best and we always welcome those members back into the fold, if and when they decide to return.
+For those members who have left our roster for things out of their control, such as LIFE, we wish them all the best and we always welcome those members back into the fold, if and when they decide to return.
 Many who have left our roster, later realize the importance of RRBC to the literary world and do return, by the way.

-Until there is no more breath left in my body, RRBC/RWISA will continue to thrive and grow into the powerhouse it was destined to be, and, it will continue on as the most supportive arena for serious writers that it has grown into and that it is known for.
+Until there is no more breath left in my body, RRBC/RWISA will continue to thrive and grow into the powerhouse it was destined to be, and, it will continue on as the most supportive arena for serious writers that it has grown into and is known for.

-We don’t believe in looking back or dwelling on the past, here at RRBC.
-Our success lies before us…in the minutes, days, weeks, months and many years to come.
+We don’t believe in looking back or dwelling on the past here at RRBC.
+Our success lies before us… in the minutes, days, weeks, months and many years to come.
 We know that as long as we remember that it’s not about self, but more about community that helps us succeed, we’ll do just fine.